50 fall flowers that bloom in October - Magnolia State Live

 – Bloom period: August to October

 This succulent originally comes from China and Korea, but it has escaped from gardens and naturalized in some parts of the United States.
 One of its common names, stonecrop, refers to the fact that it’s found growing in the wild in rocky areas.
-It’s drought tolerant—in fact, requires well-drained, dry soil.
+It’s drought tolerant—in fact, it requires well-drained and dry soil.

 KENPEI // Wikimedia Commons